top of page

 No.

-Let's be honest; this is a bucket list item; the average age is 70+, so the value does not matter.
+Let's be honest.
+This is a bucket list item.
+The average age is 70+, so the value does not matter.

 We took the Vancouver to Banff Eastbound route.

-On day one, you must arrive at the station between 6.45 am and 7.15 am for an actual 8.00 am departure.
+On day one, you must arrive at the station between 6.45 and 7.15 am for an 8.00 am start.

-The arrival hall has a self-service coffee station; sorry, not a barrister in sight.
+It has a self-service coffee station; sorry, not a barrister in sight.

 Stroll outside the train, and capture some beautiful photos before the crowds arrive.